JeroenGar/jagua-rs/README.md

 The code is thoroughly documented and should provide a good starting point for anyone interested building their own optimization algorithm on top of `jagua-rs`.

+⚠️ *Please note that `lbf` should probably not be used as an optimization algorithm for any real-world use case.
+Read the [Important note](#important-note) section for more information.* ⚠️

 ### How to run LBF

 Ensure [Rust and Cargo](https://www.rust-lang.org/learn/get-started) are installed and up to date.